My Pardon

 Most people don't after 5+ years.
 The first step is pulling your RCMP criminal record through fingerprinting — that document shows everything you need.
 We walk you through it.

 It's a written statement explaining how a pardon would benefit you and what positive changes you've made since your conviction.
 The Parole Board reads every one.
-Our AI helps you draft it from guided questions — in your voice, not generic AI.
+We help you draft it from guided questions — in your voice, not generic..